lailanelkoussy/arcascience-technical-test/README.md

 Firstly, there is an exploration folder containing a jupyter notebook that allowed me to discover the data in a quick and hands on way.

-The main logic for the code is contained in the `GraphDatabaseManager.py` file.
+The main logic for the code is divided into two sections.
+The first part is contained in the `GraphDatabaseManager.py` file.
 In it contains a class which reads and parses the csv file.
 After this, it creates an adjacency matrix representation for the data.
 At query time, a breadth-first search is done to all possible neighbors, and a dictionary is returned with only the elements 'within reach' of the element.

+This is a more 'hands-on' approach.

+The second part of the code is contained in the `Neo4jManager.py` file which interfaces with a Neo4J graph database.
+The database is populated at startup using the `setup.py` script.

+The endpoints allow to interact with both solutions.
+This allows for comparison.

 ## Breakdown of the time taken

 - Reading and understanding exercise + data exploration : 10 minutes
 - Building Graph database manager: started at 3h30
 - Creating fastapi and requirements.txt + dockerfile : 40 minutes
+- Implementing Neo4J + docker-compose: 4h
 - Writing README: 15 minutes

 ## Possible improvements